Winning Powerball numbers for April 1, 2024. Did anyone win Powerball last night?

 Powerball drawings take place every Monday, Wednesday and Saturday at 10:59 p.m.
 ET.

-This article originally appeared on Akron Beacon Journal: Powerball winning numbers for Monday, April 1, 2024
+This article originally appeared on Akron Beacon Journal: Oklahoma Lottery: Powerball winning numbers for Monday, April 1, 2024